-Final License Application Brainerd Hydroelectric Project February 26, 2021
+Final License Application (Revised) Brainerd Hydroelectric Project July 21, 2021

-Brainerd Public Utilities (BPU) is filing the Final License Application (FLA) to renew its license to generate hydroelectric power.
-This application is required and being filed with the Federal Energy Regulatory Commission (FERC).
-The existing Project license expires on February 28, 2023, and the Licensee must file for a new operating license with the FERC on or before February 28, 2021.
+Brainerd Public Utilities (BPU) is filing this revised Final License Application (FLA) to renew its license to generate hydroelectric power in response to a letter from the Federal Energy Regulatory Commission (FERC), dated April 22, 2021, noting deficiencies in the FLA and requesting additional information.

 BPU has followed the FERC's Integrated Licensing Process (ILP) during the relicensing process, as noted in the Notice of Intent (NOI) they filed on February 28, 2018.
-The ILP was is established in regulations issued by the FERC on July 23, 2003 (Final Rule, Order No. 2002) and is found in Title 18 of the U.S. Code of Federal Regulations (18 CFR), Part 5.
+The ILP was established in regulations issued by the FERC on July 23, 2003 (Final Rule, Order No. 2002) and is found in Title 18 of the U.S. Code of Federal Regulations (18 CFR), Part 5.
 As noted in these regulations, the ILP is the FERC's default process for relicensing.